-Although Amsterdam in its central ring of canals is a unique, cramped, densely populated 17th century city, preserved almost intact throughout the centuries, it also has a number of city squares, which surprise visitors with their space, vitality and beauty.
+Although Amsterdam in its central ring of canals is a densely populated 17th century city, preserved almost intact throughout the centuries, it also has a number of city squares, which are open and spacious.

 Walking around the city and seeing the sights is great.
 But if you have an interesting and factual commentary, efficient route and knowledge of hidden treasures, then your vacation time sure is used better.
 Look at the offer of guided Amsterdam city tours.

 The central and main square of Amsterdam.
 With important points of interest around it.
 The Royal Palace, The National monument of freedom, Nieuwekerk church and an elegant department store De Bijenkorf.

 The name comes from damming the river Amstel here.
 Like almost all squares in the old center, the Dam square has been originally a market.
 Now it is full of shops, cafés and street performers.
 And pigeons.

 The white stone National Monument commemorates the WWII victims.
 It has been renovated a couple of years ago, with the help of the German state.

 If you want to spend time in the real centre of entertainment in Amsterdam, this is the place to be.
 Amsterdam Central Station has been almost built on this square at the end of the 19th century, when it seemed that railways will be the axis of our life.
 Leidseplein gets very busy in the evening.
 There are many cafes, cinemas, theatres around and many street performers and visitors fill the square.